Far West LHD COVID-19 Update - 3 More Cases

 Surveillance testing has been implemented across the Far West Local Health District to encourage more people to get tested.
 Surveillance testing is the same as normal COVID-19 testing but allows the person to not have to self-isolate while they wait for their test results, provided they have no symptoms, and they are not a close or casual contact of a confirmed case and everyone at home is well.
 Anyone with symptoms must still isolate until they receive a negative result.

 Find your nearest testing clinic here: COVID-19 testing clinics | NSW Government.

-Sewage surveillance testing has detected traces of the virus that causes COVID-19 in samples taken at Broken Hill and South Broken Hill (9 November), and Wilcannia and Dareton (9 November).
+Sewage surveillance testing has detected traces of the virus that causes COVID-19 in samples taken at Broken Hill and South Broken Hill (4 November), Wilcannia (3 November) and Dareton and Buronga (26 October).
 Residents are urged to be vigilant for symptoms and come forward for testing.
-No traces of the virus were detected in sewage samples in Balranald (8 November), Wentworth and Buronga (9 November).
+Sewage testing did not detect the virus in Balranald (3 November) or Wentworth (26 October).

+Far West LHD continues to urge eligible people to come forward for vaccination (providing they are not cases, contacts of cases, are not isolating, and do not have symptoms).
+People who were not vaccinated at the time of contracting the virus are also eligible to be vaccinated as soon as they become COVID-19 negative.
 Those aged 12 years and above are now eligible for the COVID-19 vaccination.
-Far West LHD continues to urge the community to come forward for vaccination (providing they are not cases, contacts of cases, are not isolating, and do not have symptoms).
-People who were not vaccinated at the time of contracting the virus are also eligible to be vaccinated as soon as they have recovered.

 NSW Health state-run clinics are now offering a booster dose, using the Pfizer COVID-19 vaccine, to individuals aged 18 and over.
 This booster shot will help people maintain a high level of protection against the COVID-19 virus, including the Delta variant.
 People aged 18 years and older may receive a booster at least six months after receiving their second dose of any of the COVID-19 vaccines registered for use in Australia.